 ENFPs use this function most often.
-With Intuition (N), ENFPs process new information through impressions, possibilities and meanings.
+With Intuition (N), ENFPs process new information through impressions, possibilities, and meanings.
 Extraverted Intuition allows them to see different paths forward.
-When an ENFP receives information, they are able to see that there is more than one way to look at things.
+When ENFP receives information, they are able to see that there is more than one way to look at things.

 Introverted Feeling (Secondary)